 Choose versatile pieces

 Pack clothing that can work for both casual and dress-up activities.
-For example, I love easy-to-wear dresses and skirts.
-They are comfortable enough for an airplane, and dressy enough for a theater matinee or date night dinner.
-Sometimes a scarf or necklace can transform an outfit while taking little space in a suitcase.
+For example, I love easy dresses and skirts.
+They are comfortable enough for an airplane and dressy enough for a theater matinee or date night dinner.
+Sometimes a scarf or necklace can transform an outfit while taking up little space in a suitcase.

 Pack around a common color theme